Despite the busyness brought about by everyday life, more and more Americans are cooking at home than ever before.

 Improve nutritional quality and variety

-In fact, a 2020 study on Nutrients found that cooking behaviors like frequent cooking and cooking from scratch are associated with better diet quality and higher consumption of healthy foods like fruits and vegetables.
+In fact, a 2020 study on Nutrients found that cooking behaviors like frequent cooking and cooking from scratch are associated with better diet quality and higher consumption of foods like fruits and vegetables.

 Meanwhile, meal planning involves a longer thought process for dietary choices, allowing individuals to adhere to nutritional guidelines and increase food variety.